CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/3 - Information Website Port - 2 Engineers /README.md

 # Final Conclusion

 The project is evolving as intended.
 Documentation is enough for this milestone.
-Usage testing was done using manual testing but additional automated tests for the frontend would be a better addition.
+Usage testing was done using manual and unit testing.
 The license is not matching the one described in the proposal and needs to be updated.
 The project conforms to open source standards.
 App works according to its needs and meets the acceptance criteria for this milestone.
 Because of these reasons, reviewer suggests this milestone to PASS with Notes.

 # Recommendation